stackbit-projects/rotem-in-the-globe-c6e97/content/pages/index.md

   - elementId: ''
     colors: colors-a
     testimonials:
-      - quote: >
+      - quote: |
-          ## Such a great experience to be using this product.
-It really helped
-          with what I needed help with.
+          ## Travel is the only thing you buy that makes you richer
         name: Carla Rogers
         title: Happy customer
         image: